python/mypy/doc/dev-intro.md

 runtime type check (an unbox or a cast operation), since Python lists can contain arbitrary objects.

-The generated code uses various helpers defined in `lib-rt/CPy.h`.
-The header should only contain inline or static functions, since we don't compile the C helpers into a separate object file.
+The generated code uses various helpers defined in `mypyc/lib-rt/CPy.h`.
+The header must only contain static functions, since it is included in many files. `mypyc/lib-rt/CPy.c` contains definitions that must only occur once, but really most of `CPy.h` should be moved into it.

 ## Other Important Limitations

 All of these limitations will likely be fixed in the future:

-* We don't detect infinite recursion.
+* We don't detect stack overflow.

 * We don't handle Ctrl-C in compiled code.